42 Healthy Lunch Ideas

 Having leftovers from the night before makes planning lunch much easier.
 Each of these recipes makes the perfect dinner, and the leftovers reheat beautifully.

-• Sheet pan chicken and veggies– An already effortless 30-minute meal that makes for the perfect meal prep.
-Use whatever veggies you have on hand and enjoy this fiber and protein-packed dish for lunch.
+An already effortless 30-minute meal that makes for the perfect meal prep.
+My family typically uses whatever leftover vegetables we have on their last leg.

-• Buttercup squash soup– On days when the weather is chilly, and all you want is a warm, comforting meal, this creamy buttercup squash soup is calling your name.
-Swap the heavy cream for vegetable stock to make an even leaner meal.
+On days when the weather is chilly, and all you want is a warm, comforting meal, my creamy buttercup squash soup is calling your name.
+I sometimes swap the heavy cream for vegetable stock to make an even leaner meal.

 no bean chili with shredded cheese on top.